 Myofascial stretching doesn’t really have much in common with traditional stretching techniques.
 It was designed to stretch the muscular chain within fascial chain.
 The goal is not to gain flexibility but more of a freedom, at the level of the articulation.

-Myofascial stretches are designed to stretch the outer layer of the connective tissue, the fascia, surrounding the muscle and are both specifically coordinated and active.
-To target a specific area of the fascia you must control the connective tissue of not only the muscle you stretch but also of the tissues that are attached to the bone.
-At the same time you must make sure the connective tissue of the rest of the body is not being stretched to try and compensate for the muscle you want to focus on.
+Myofascial stretches actively and specifically coordinate movements to target the fascia—the outer layer of connective tissue surrounding your muscles.
+To isolate a specific area, you must control the connective tissue of both the targeted muscle and its structural attachments to the bone.
+Simultaneously, you must prevent the rest of the body’s connective tissue from stretching and compensating for the muscle you want to focus on.
 The goal is that you enhance the quality of the fascia, the performance of the muscle action as well as the recovery after extended use.

 • Hydration of the fascia